Fraud Detection at the Edge: Cloudflare Workers + tracio.ai

 The Worker supports three blocking strategies, configurable per route:

-Hard block: Return 403 immediately for high-risk visitors (bot score > 0.9, known automation framework).
-Soft block: Add X-Tracio-Risk headers and let the origin decide.
+Hard block: Return 403 immediately for high-risk visitors (bot score > 90 on the 0..100 payload-v2 scale, known automation framework).
+Soft block: have the Worker attach its own header — X-Risk-Score, or whatever name your origin expects — and let the origin decide.
+The header is yours, not ours: the platform's own X-Tracio-* headers belong to webhook delivery and are not part of this path.
 This is useful when you want application-level context for the decision.
 Challenge: Redirect suspicious visitors (moderate bot score, VPN detected) to a challenge page that requires additional verification.

 We recommend starting with soft blocking in production, monitoring the risk distribution for a week, and then enabling hard blocking for clear-cut cases (known bots, headless browsers, high-confidence automation).